tarsioonofrio/FastConv_SystemVerilog/rtl/control-bus/README.md

 ### Input FSM

-**Purpose**: stream weights, fill each input window, and only release data to the convolution core when it is ready.
+**Purpose**: stream weights, fill each input window one column per cycle, and only release data to the convolution core when it is ready.
 **Key states**:
 - `IDLE_INPUT`: wait for `p_start` while counters remain cleared.
 - `WEIGHT`: stream kernel tiles and increment the weight counters.
-- `READ_INPUT`: sweep the sliding window through the feature map, reusing rows when possible.
+- `READ_INPUT`: sweep the sliding window through the feature map, reading full columns in parallel.
 - `CONV_INPUT`/`HOLD_*`: hand off tiles to the convolution unit and optionally pause while downstream paths drain.

 ```mermaid